-A lump in your cat's tail, especially near the tip, can mean that he broke it at one time.
-While you'd likely be aware of such an incident in a pet you had since kittenhood, that might not be the case in a cat who came into your life when full-grown.
-There's no real treatment for minor tail fractures -- they heal on their own.
-The lump that exists after a fracture could have resulted because the cat continued to move his tail during the healing process.
+If your cat has a bump on their tail or a sharp bend, especially near the tip, it can mean that they broke it at one time.
+While you'd likely be aware of such an incident in a pet you had since kittenhood, that might not be the case in a cat who came into your life when full grown.
+The lump forming after a fracture could have resulted because the cat continued to move their tail during the healing process.

-A hard lump on the tail could be a tumor, either benign or malignant.
-Your vet can't tell whether or not a tumor is potentially deadly just by looking at it, so she'll either remove the entire tumor if it's small or take a sample from a larger tumor and send specimens for testing.
-Samples from a large tumor are usually retrieved via fine needle aspiration, which doesn't require anesthesia.
+A painful lump or lesion at the base of a cat's tail could be a tumor, either benign or malignant.
+Your veterinarian can't tell whether or not a tumor is potentially deadly by simply looking at it, so they'll either remove the entire tumor if it's small or take a sample from a larger tumor and send specimens for testing — a process called a biopsy.
+But before doing a biopsy, samples from a large (or even small) tumor are usually first retrieved via fine needle aspiration, which doesn't require anesthesia.